pyne/pyne/scripts/gt-cadis/README.md

 ========

 This workflow was initially developed as part of the PhD research of Elliott Biondo.
-The theory and background can be found in the dissertation_ produced as part of that work.
+The theory and background can be found in the dissertation [1] produced as part of that work.

 Development plan
 ----------------

 The current development plan is outlined below.
-Much of the capability described here is available in some form or approximation in the archive_ made available by Biondo on Figshare.
+Much of the capability described here is available in some form or approximation in the archive [2] made available by Biondo on Figshare.

 The following steps describe a complete GT-CADIS workflow.
 It is designed to